shnippi/CIL-road-segmentation/README.md

  - **image_height**: To what height you would like to resize your image before feeding it into the network.
 Default is 384.
 For the pix2pix model you should however choose 256 or 512.
  - **image_width**: To what width you would like to resize your image before feeding it into the network.
 Default is 384.
 For the pix2pix model you should however choose 256 or 512.
  - **learning_rate**: Learning rate paramter for the Adam optimizer.
 Default is set to 0.0002.
- - **load_from_checkpoint**: This Flag needs to be set to True if we want to load from a checkpoint.
+ - **load_from_checkpoint**: This flag needs to be set to True if we want to load from a checkpoint.
 Otherwise it should be set to False.
  - **loss_function**: We implemented different loss functions in utils/loss_functions.py to choose from.
 We usually use BCELoss during pretraining and DiceLoss during finetuning.
 In GAN-Map we choose the L1Loss.
  - **model**: We implemented a variety of differnt network architectures that are used to generate the mask/roadmap.
 Your choices are: unet, drnA, drnD, pix2pix, pix2pixhd, unet3plus, convnext_unet.
 More details are provided in the paper and in the code.
  - **num_workers**: The number of threads you can use.
 Default is set to 8.
  - **pin_memory**: For faster training it is useful to set this to True.
  - **result_dir**: Path to the directory where you want your results to be stored.
 Default ist "results"
- - **root_A**: Path to the training data directroy that holds the images of domain A
+ - **root_A**: Path to the training data directroy that holds the images of domain A.
- - **root_B**: Path to the training data directroy that holds the images of domain B
+ - **root_B**: Path to the training data directroy that holds the images of domain B.
  - **save_checkpoint**: This needs to be set to True if we want to save model and optimizer checkpoints.
- - **seed**: Initial seed for reproducability
+ - **seed**: Initial seed for reproducability.
  - **train_loss_track**: Initial value for the training loss we track.
 We employ an average Meter.
  - **transformation**: If the domain B is a mask you should choose 'label'.
-If the domain B is an rgb image like a roadmap you should choose 'rgb'
+If the domain B is an rgb image like a roadmap you should choose 'rgb'.
  - **val_loss_track**: Initial value for the validation loss we track.
 We employ an average Meter.
  - **wandb_logging**: We support logging via weights and biases.
 Set this flag to True to log your results.
 Otherwise turn if off by setting the flag to false.